zaanposni/discord-masz/README.md

 MASZ uses the `X-Forwarded-For` http header for logging and ratelimit.\
 Ensure that this header is set in your reverse proxy for best experience.

+#### MySQL Errors

+Entity Framework implores some new features of MySQL for sake of optimising calls to the database.\
+As such, it is recommended you install MySQL 8+ to use this new syntax.
+Otherwise, you will encounter a `MySQLException` stating you need to check your MySQL version corresponds correctly.

 ### Discord OAuth